How to Become a Sports Agent

 Becoming a Sports Agent

 As the field relies heavily on the individual’s connectivity to the sports world and new opportunities arising through developing talent, there isn’t necessarily one concrete path towards a sports agent job.
-That said, our specialized Florida sports management graduate program is a consistent trend among successful sports agents, and those offered by schools with high-profile, nationally recognized athletic organizations can certainly add a lot to a student’s resume.
+That said, our specialized sport management master’s program is a consistent trend among successful sports agents, and those offered by schools with high-profile, nationally recognized athletic organizations can certainly add a lot to a student’s resume.

 In addition to the skills necessary to defend a client’s rights and desires effectively, aspiring sports agents should prepare themselves for what can be a highly competitive (and sometimes highly lucrative) space.
 According to the Bureau of Labor Statistics, the average annual sports agent salary (the figure includes those in entertainment and the arts) nationwide is around $101,380.
 However, as these high numbers are conditional on having clients that are persistently in demand, the competition to secure the latest young talent can be, in a word, cutthroat.